-Where, despite Amblecote Pre-school having taken relevant and purposeful action to identify, assess and meet the special educational needs of the child, the child has not made expected progress, Amblecote Pre-school will consider requesting an Education, Health and Care Plan (EHCP).
-The application for an EHCP when made when a child is still in Pre-school is called an Early Years Support Plan (EYSP) but is still an application for an EHCP.
+Where, despite Amblecote Pre-school having taken relevant and purposeful action to identify, assess and meet the special educational needs of the child, the child has not made expected progress, Amblecote Pre-school will consider requesting the need for an Education, Health and Care Plan (EHCP).
+This can only be prepared if the child is under SEYS, as a professional from this service is a requested criterion.
+The application for an EHCP when made for a child is still in Pre-school is called an Early Years Support Plan (EYSP) but is still an application for an EHCP.
 The outcome of both applications is the same format of EHCP.
 The application documentation is slightly different to ones that are made through school.
 The applications require a lot of detailed information from all agencies involved with the child and from parents/carers, once it has been completed the lead time for the application to be accepted/declined is approximately 14 weeks.